Huge list of toddler and baby meal ideas. Perfect for baby led weaning, transitioning to table foods, or toddlers. Meals the whole family can eat.

 - Fish sticks, veggie sticks, and green beans

-- Noodles with salmon, finely chopped spinach, olive oil and parmesean cheese.
+- Noodles with salmon, finely chopped spinach, olive oil and Parmesan cheese

 - Make this in one pot and add olive oil and seasonings to your liking.
 It all sticks together and can be easily fed with a fork.
-Or, use penne or rotine shapes and leave whole, allowing your child to finger feed.
+Or, use penne or rotini shapes and leave whole, allowing your child to finger feed

 - Cereal bar/soft granola bar with diced banana